Zuxxypml/todolist-app/README.md

 # todolist-app
-A Very Functional Todolist App made with EJS and Node.js Vaersion 2 With a mongoDB database
+A Functional Todolist App made with EJS and Node.js Version 2 With a mongoDB database Coming Soon